narVidhai/Speech-Transcription-Benchmarking/README.md

 ### Measuring quality

-If you have ground truth in the same format as the output folder described above, you can calculate the `Word Error Rate %`  as follows:
+If you have ground truth in the same format as the output folder described above, you can calculate the `Word Error Rate` (WER)  as follows:

+0. Prerequisite: `pip install jiwer==2.2.0`
 1. Set the ground truth and prediction folders in the last line of `calc_wer.py`
 2. Run `python calc_wer.py`